Duke Adolf Friedrich of Mecklenburg: Personal life

 the 1937 wedding of Juliana of the Netherlands and Prince Bernhard of Lippe-Biesterfeld.

 Princess Elisabeth survived her husband by only a few weeks after his death in Eutin in 1969.

 Legacy

-Adolf Friedrich is commemorated in the scientific names of a genus of lizards, Adolfus, and of a species of chameleon, Kinyongia adolfifriderici, as well as in the cichlid Haplochromis adolphifrederici, and in the large tree species Pouteria adolfi-friedericii.
+Adolf Friedrich is commemorated in the scientific names of a genus of lizards, Adolfus, and of a species of chameleon, Kinyongia adolfifriderici, as well as in the cichlid Haplochromis adolphifrederici, and in the large tree species Aningeria adolfi-friederici.